-&lt;sup>3 The new edition of our book refers to Admati and Hellwig (2023) with 38 flawed claims.
+3 The new edition of our book refers to Admati and Hellwig (2023) with 38 flawed claims.
 The current document, completed in January 2024, discusses 44 flawed claims.

-&lt;sup>4 Economist John Cochrane acknowledged this issue in the context of the debate on capital regulation in his blog by saying: "The rest of us read the gobbledygook in the newspapers, chuckle at the faculty lunch - "Ha ha, xyz is CEO of a huge bank and has never heard of Modigliani-Miller!
+4 Economist John Cochrane acknowledged this issue in the context of the debate on capital regulation in his blog by saying: "The rest of us read the gobbledygook in the newspapers, chuckle at the faculty lunch - "Ha ha, xyz is CEO of a huge bank and has never heard of Modigliani-Miller!
 Ha Ha -- pdq is a senior regulator and doesn't know the difference between capital and reserves!" -- and then we go about our business."
-See "The banker's new clothes -- review," John Cochrane, The Grumpy Economist, March 1, 2013 https://johnhcochrane.blogspot.com/2013/03/the-bankers-new-clothes-review.html See also our discussion of Claim 44.
+See "The banker's new clothes -- review," John Cochrane, The Grumpy Economist, March 1, 2013 https://johnhcochrane.blogspot.com/2013/03/the-bankers-new-clothes-review.html See also our discussion of Flawed Claim 44.

-The policy debate since 2010 has led us to be deeply concerned about the ability of our democracies to deal with powerful corporations and their ability to corrupt public debate with claims that they maintain even after they have been shown to be false, confident that many in the audience will not be able to tell the difference and that those who are able to tell it will not bother to object.
-Public debate should be based on the principle that it matters whether something is true or not.
+claims that they maintain even after they have been shown to be false, confident that many in the audience will not be able to tell the difference and that those who are able to tell it will not bother to object.
+5 Public debate should be based on the principle that it matters whether something is true or not.
 If something is shown not to be true, the responsible parties should stop spreading the falsehood and, if they refuse, they should suffer damage to their public reputation.